 Wearing a helmet can protect you from injuries such as:

 - Brain injuries or TBI (traumatic brain injury)

 - Facial fractures

 - Loss of teeth and other dental injuries

 Is Lane Splitting Legal in Arizona?

 Arizona motorcycle laws regarding lane splitting are more strict than local helmet laws.
-Lane splitting is the practice of passing other vehicles proceeding in the same direction within the same lane—also called "lane sharing"—and is forbidden statewide.
+Lane splitting is the practice of passing other vehicles proceeding in the same direction within the same lane—also called "lane sharing"—and is considered illegal statewide.

 A section of ARS 28-903 states that motorcyclists cannot pass another vehicle in the same lane of traffic and the motorcyclist shall not split traffic lanes.

-When traveling, take note of which places allow lane-splitting and those that don’t.
 California is the only U.S. state that allows lane splitting—parts of Europe and Asia do as well.
-Despite how you may feel about lane splitting, the fact is that it is not allowed in Arizona or most of the U.S. so you are at risk of being pulled over and getting a ticket if you do it.
+It is not allowed in Arizona or most of the U.S. so you are at risk of being pulled over and getting a ticket if you do it.
 You also may startle or encumber other drivers by lane splitting which can cause an accident, so do so at your own risk.

 For more information about motorcycle accidents in Arizona and how to prevent them, call us.
 For a personal injury lawyer with a track record of success to represent you following a motorcycle accident contact us 24/7 for a free consultation.